-Brook Community Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures.

-- All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2022 as appropriate. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: https://www.brookashford.kent.sch.uk - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead will ensure regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.
+- Bethersden Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE 2022 as appropriate.
+This can be found e.g. staff room, and on the Staff Shared Drive under Safeguarding. - Parents/carers can obtain a copy of Bethersden Primary School's Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website: https://bethersden.kent.sch.uk/polices/policies/ - The policy forms part of our school development plan and will be reviewed annually by the Governing Body, Leadership Team and Safeguarding Team who have responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Headteacher will ensure regular reporting on safeguarding activity and systems to the Governing Body.
+The Governing Body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.